Land, Capital, & Markets: KTA’s Ecosystem Building Program

 [Read time: 8 minutes]

-Drawing on the wisdom and needs of our clients, over the last few years we have developed our Ecosystem Building program to focus on building a friendlier marketplace that removes barriers and friction points around land, capital, and markets for small-scale farmers and ranchers.
+Drawing on the wisdom and needs of our clients, over the last few years we have developed our Ecosystem Building program to focus on creating more equitable access to land, capital, and markets for small sustainable producers.
 As our clients continue to navigate challenges and barriers extending from climate crises to social injustice, we are committed to supporting institutional-level change around land, capital, and markets that fosters resiliency rooted in their self-determination and voices.
 We see the farmers and ranchers we support as innovators and guides in transforming our food system, knowing that what they’re able to realize on an individual farm or community-level will have greater ripple effects in our food system.

 The following highlights provide a glimpse into a few collaborative projects focused on land, capital, and markets that we are supporting through our Ecosystem Building program, revealing some incredible stories of partnership, resiliency, and transformation.